3D contribution graph

 FAQ

-Tokcat is a free, open-source native macOS menu-bar app that visualizes AI coding token usage as a 2D or 3D contribution graph.
+Tokcat is a free, open-source native macOS menu-bar app that visualizes AI coding token usage as 2D stacked token bars and a 3D contribution graph.

 Tokcat is free and open-source under the MIT license.
 There is no subscription, paid tier, telemetry, or account.

-Tokcat tracks Claude Code, OpenAI Codex, Cursor, OpenCode, Google Gemini, GitHub Copilot, Amp, Droid, Hermes, and compatible local logs.
+Tokcat tracks Claude Code, OpenAI Codex CLI, Cursor IDE, OpenCode, Google Gemini CLI, GitHub Copilot CLI, Amp, Droid, and Hermes from local logs.

-No. Token usage stays local.
-The app checks GitHub Releases for updater metadata and does not run analytics.
+Token usage history stays local.
+The app checks GitHub Releases for updater metadata, can call direct Codex/Claude quota endpoints, and does not run analytics.

-Tokcat ships for Apple Silicon Macs on macOS 11 or newer.
-There is no Intel, Windows, or Linux build.
+Tokcat ships for Apple Silicon and Intel Macs on macOS 11 or newer.
+Windows support lives in the separate handlecusion/tokcat-window port repo; Linux is not supported.